-Does God put His memos, research papers,videos and photos of our world on shelves in his personal library?
-Does he go back and review his plans and progress for the Universe and make changes in the continual roll out of his vision ?
-Does knowing history mean we can stop or modify what is happening to us while we are in the middle of its beginning?
+Does God put His memos, research papers,videos and photos on shelves in his personal library?
+Does he go back and review his plans and progress for the Universe, make changes in the roll out of his vision ?
+Does knowing history mean we can stop or modify what is happening to us while we are in the middle of its happening?

 On this pleasant afternoon, we are taken on a guided tour of Ernie Pyle’s life and times, in a place he fixed bacon and eggs for breakfast and read his newspaper thrown on the front porch by a neighborhood boy on a bicycle.

-His writings and his home survive him, and remembering is something we can do for him still.
+His writings and home survive him, and remembering him and his calling is something we still try to do.

-The beauty of his writing is that it seems like it was written for everybody but him.
+The beauty of his writing and life is that it seems like it was lived for everybody but him.

 Creede’s reason for existence started and ended with silver.

-Rich mines tunneled into the Earth and precious minerals were loaded onto train cars and shipped to industrial cities.
-At one time Creede had 10,000 people.
+Rich mines were tunneled into the Earth and precious minerals were extracted.
+At one time Creede had 10,000 inhabitants.
 The population now is 290, the mines have played out, and the economy depends on seasonal tourists escaping Texas heat.